christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 This is why the Ottomans called themselves "Rum" (Rome).
 They knew exactly what they were the heirs to.

-Rome in Italy was real, but it was a province, a frontier military district of the true Empire based on the Bosphorus.
+Rome in Italy was real, but it was a province, a frontier military district (Limes) of the true Empire based on the Bosphorus.
 It was never the center of power it was made out to be.
 Its "fall" was the loss of central control from the East and the rise of local Gothic/Sarmatian warlords (Theodoric, etc.) who still tried to cloak themselves in the legitimacy of the Eastern Koryllis.

 Also, Carthage was not a Semitic power.
 The name "Carthage" comes from "Kar-Thaga" - "City of the Thagians" (a Scythian tribe).
 Hannibal's family name, Barca, means "Lightning" and is a title of the Dragon King.
 Rome vs. Carthage was not a clash of civilizations.
 It was a bloody civil war between two Scythian-descended factions for control of the Western Mediterranean.
 The winner, Rome, wrote the history and painted the losers as monstrous foreigners.